 1. An increased risk of irregular heart beat, called arrhythmia.

-2. Higher levels of triglycerides (fat) in the blood.
+2. Higher levels of triglycerides (fat) in the blood, an important risk factor for heart disease and stroke.

 3. An increased risk of sudden cardiac death and heart failure.